 The Bicycle Coalition of Maine, in partnership with the Maine Department of Transportation, manages the Maine Safe Routes to School (SRTS) Program.
 This federally funded initiative promotes safe walking and bicycling for Maine’s school children grades K-8.
 Since the start of the program in 2005, the Maine SRTS Program has worked with hundreds of local schools throughout the state to engage in walk and bike to School activities and projects.

 Safe Routes to School News & Updates

-- National Walk to School Day is October 5!
-Join in the fun! - Hundreds of Maine school children will walk or bike to school with family members, school staff and volunteers in celebration of National Walk to School Day, Wednesday, October 5th.
-Organized events are planned at schools across the state throughout October, Continue Reading
+- A Successful National Walk to School Day! - Hundreds of Maine school children walked or biked to school with family members, school staff and volunteers in celebration of National Walk to School Day on October 5th.
+Organized events were planned at schools across the state throughout October, which is Continue Reading

 The Maine Safe Routes to School Program offers 3 distinct levels of service to schools and communities interested in promoting biking and walking efforts among students in grades K-8:

 The Youth Off Road Bicycle (ORBE) Program seeks to educate youth on 1.
 How to operate mountain bikes in a safe and environmentally sensitive fashion, and 2.
 How to lay out and build sustainable, environmentally conscientious trails that serve the needs of hikers, runners, snowshoers and bicycle riders.
 This year, the program seeks to partner with schools to create/support riding programs that engage students with the healthy fun and excitement of off-road trail riding.
 Schools can participate in just the riding instruction, just the trail building instruction, or both parts of the program.
 Click here to learn more and apply.